 The best place to rent a car in Naples is the airport – it’s where you’ll have the most choices in the same place.
 Some of the rental car companies that are available include Enterprise Rent-A-Car, Budget Car Rental, Dollar Car Rental, Hertz Car Rental, Alamo Rent A Car and Naples Rental Car.

-To check the prices of car rental in Naples click here.
+To check the prices of car rental in Naples on Discover Cars, my favorite comparison site for car rental.

 Check out my posts A Guide To Renting A Car In Naples and A Guide To Driving In Italy.

 BONUS!
-How to get to Sorrento from Naples Capodichino Airport
+How to get to Sorrento from Napoli Capodichino Airport

 If you’re arriving in Naples by plane and wish to immediately head to Sorrento, you will have several options too.